Tishani Doshi Readings and Workshops

 'Egrets, While War draws on everything from myth and family history to the metaverse, to create a word-weather, a landscape of individual imagery which we apprehend on our skin.
 An original and sensory exploration of beauty and loss in the environment and in the body.' – Imtiaz Dharker

-Poet, novelist and dancer Tishani Doshi's fifth collection Egrets, While War is published by Bloodaxe Books in May 2026.
+Poet, novelist and dancer Tishani Doshi's fifth collection, Egrets, While War, was published by Bloodaxe Books in May 2026 and is on the shortlist for the Forward Prize for Best Collection 2026.
 This new collection is a lyric field guide to grief and resilience, where attention becomes a form of devotion, and intimacy, a quiet resistance.

 The poems in Egrets, While War navigate the deep entanglements between environmental loss, ancestral memory, the slow transformations of ageing, and the devastations of war.
 Birds appear throughout these pages, not simply as subjects but as symbols and messengers, witnesses to war, extinction and exile.
 Mythic birds from the Ramayana fly alongside city pigeons and wild peacocks, forming a living archive of flight and disappearance.
 Here, love and desire emerge not as consolation, but as a form of radical presence – one of the last ways we remain tethered to the world.
 With lyric clarity and a gaze both wide and precise, Egrets, While War becomes a meditation on survival – of species, of history, of the heart.